epfl-ada/ada-2021-project-name/docs/index.md

 Craig wright started mid 2014, while Vitalik’s phrases were already noted in 2012.

-### Can we find simillarities in speakers' quotes, depending on their occupation?
+### Can we find the "different clusters of meaning" from the quotes about cryptocurrencies?

-- Plot a scatter of the embeddings (reduce dimensionality with PCA/UMAP/T-SNE) and color the dots by occution/gender/age
+It would be nice if we could shortly answer the question: "What is all this crypto buzz about?".

+To find that answer we extracted "the meaning" of each quote by getting the embeddings of a language model, called "Sentence BERT".
+Now instead of reading every quote and trying to summarize it, we can project the "vectors of meaning" into the 2D space, and see whether we have clusters or not.
+Having a cluster would mean having a "general meaning" for all the quotes in that cluster.

+Below we can see the results.

 {% include  embeddings.html %}

-#### Cluster 1
-Mainly consists of economists:
+We randomly selected the algorithm to find 7 clusters, and it looks like we have a nice separation.
+We've selected some phrases from some of the clusters.

+#### Summary from cluster number 1: "Mainly boomer economists being mean to bitcoin"
->  "Who cares about bitcoin"
+>  "Who cares about bitcoin" - Jamie Dimon

-> "Bitcoin remains a major gamble as it is very much an asset that remains in uncharted waters weve simply not experienced this before"
+> "Bitcoin remains a major gamble as it is very much an asset that remains in uncharted waters weve simply not experienced this before" - Jamie Dimon

-> "Bitcoin in particular has had i think three hyperinflation episodes this year"
+> "Bitcoin in particular has had i think three hyperinflation episodes this year" - Paul Donovan

-#### Cluster 5
-Consists of businessmen being bullish on crypto:
+#### Summary from cluster 5: "Businessmen found a new way to become even richer":
+> "I have invested in some bitcoins myself and find it fascinating how a whole new global currency has been created" - Richard Branson

-> "The legitimacy this gives bitcoin as a tradeable asset is very important"
+> "The legitimacy this gives bitcoin as a tradeable asset is very important" - Neil Wilson

-> "I firmly believe that bitcoin and the blockchain can change the world for the better"
+> "I firmly believe that bitcoin and the blockchain can change the world for the better" - Craig Wright

-> "I have invested in some bitcoins myself and find it fascinating how a whole new global currency has been created"

-#### Cluster 6

-Cryptographers being smart:

-> "One unintended consequence of quantum computation is breaking some of the cryptographic tools currently underpinning cybersecurity"

-> "Any cryptographic function is a one way street"
+#### Summary from cluster 6: "Cryptopeople being smart":

-> "My recommendation for people who dont have 10 years experience in cryptography is to return to old methods and use the traditional postal service"
+> "My recommendation for people who dont have 10 years experience in cryptography is to return to old methods and use the traditional postal service" - Julian Assange

+> "One unintended consequence of quantum computation is breaking some of the cryptographic tools currently underpinning cybersecurity" - Michele Mosca

-> "Cryptography forms the basis for trust online"
+> "Cryptography forms the basis for trust online" - Bruce Schneie

+We see that it is possible to summarize the quotes, and group them by their meaning.
+This way we can group people by their opinion, and potentially find groups of people having the same opinion and spreading a simmilar message about the trendy topic.